 - 6.2.
 Affiliate accounts are tied together with a billing account.
 In cases when affiliate accounts or billing accounts are suspended due to breach of Terms of Service, the Provider reserves the right to close either or both accounts.

-XIII.
+XIV.
 Obligations for Service Provision

 1. Obligations for Domain Registration and Domain Transfer